 The Smith County District Attorney’s Office is dedicating the majority of its investigators to aid local health officials in their contact tracing efforts for COVID-19.

-On Tuesday, March 17, the Smith County Commissioners Court ratified the Declaration of Local Disaster Due to Public Health Emergency from the Coronavirus, signed by County Judge Nathaniel Moran on March 16.
+On March 17, the Smith County Commissioners Court ratified the Declaration of Local Disaster Due to Public Health Emergency from the Coronavirus, signed by County Judge Nathaniel Moran on March 16.
 The Disaster Declaration remains in effect.

 To view the order ratifying the Declaration of Disaster, click here: